 Mr. Banks has been appointed as a corporate compliance monitor by the Federal Trade Commission and Competition Bureau of Canada to oversee compliance programs of respondent companies.
 He has developed records management systems for global organizations, including the design of document management, electronic discovery and legal hold applications.

 Mr. Banks has been a leader in bar and community organizations.
 Mr. Banks founded and served as first chair of the North Shore Compliance Officers' Roundtable, and is a member of the steering committee of the Chicago Regional Business Ethics Network.
-He is pro bono General Counsel of Keep Chicago Beautiful and treasurer of the Jewish National Fund-USA.
+He is pro bono General Counsel of Keep Chicago Beautiful and is on the Board of Directors of the Jewish National Fund-USA.
 He previously served as a board member of the Jewish Federation of Metropolitan Chicago.
 Mr. Banks is also an active member of the American Bar Association and the Society of Corporate Compliance & Ethics.

 Mr. Banks received a B.A. from Beloit College in 1972.
 He graduated from the University of Denver Sturm College of Law in 1975, where he was Editor-in-Chief of the Denver Journal of International Law & Policy.